A mother and her baby seek care from a healthcare provider, both part of the Akwaaba Health Project in the Eastern Region of Ghana

 The UBS Optimus foundation is developing a comprehensive social impact strategy for mental health, with plans to launch the foundation initiative by the end of 2024.
 In alignment with UBSOF’s thematic priorities – health, education and climate – your philanthropy funds can help address key challenges in global mental health so that young people and their families can thrive in communities where mental health challenges are understood and managed effectively

-Special initiative: Paediatric cancer
+Special initiative: Peadiatric cancer

 In collaboration with UBS Global Wealth Management UBS Optimus Foundation is a beneficiary of the Oncology Impact Fund I and II (OIF).
-We are supporting a strategic portfolio of programs to sustainably address the biggest barriers to access to diagnosis and treatment in lower-income countries, i.e. lack of paediatric oncology specialists and cost of treatment.
+We are supporting a strategic portfolio of programs to sustainably address the biggest barriers to access to diagnosis and treatment in lower-income countries, i.e. lack of peadiatric oncology specialists and cost of treatment.

 Our approach